lucastorterotot/htt_plot/README.md

 In the browser, open [macros/test_dask.ipynb](macros/test_dask.ipynb).

+## Dataset report

+See above how to use jupyter notebook remotely.

+Then, in the jupyter notebook, open [harvest/dataset_report.ipynb](harvest/dataset_report.ipynb)

 ## TODO

 **You should disable parallel mode in the main macro for development and debugging**